direktspeed/upwa/README.md

 # upwa
-Extends uwasi hosts with upwa caps
+A open-pwa Implamentation Extends uwasi hosts with upwa caps for installation and permission requests.